West Virginia University: Post-expansion and 21st century

-On April 24, 2008, the Pittsburgh Post-Gazette reported the university had improperly granted an MBA to Heather Bresch, the daughter of the state's governor Joe Manchin and an employee of Mylan, a pharmaceutical company whose then-chairman Milan Puskar was one of the University's largest donors.
+On April 24, 2008, the Pittsburgh Post-Gazette reported the university had improperly granted an MBA to Heather Bresch, the daughter of the state's governor Joe Manchin and an employee of Mylan, a pharmaceutical company whose then-chairman Milan Puskar was one of the university's largest donors.
 In the aftermath, the university determined Bresch's degree had been awarded without the prerequisite requirements having been met.
-They subsequently rescinded it, leading to the resignation of the president Michael Garrison, provost Gerald Lang, and business school dean Steve Sears.
-Garrison had been profiled as a trend toward non-traditional university presidents by the Chronicle of Higher Education and Inside Higher Ed, but the Faculty Senate approved a vote of no confidence in the search that selected him.
+They subsequently rescinded it, leading to the resignation of president Michael Garrison, provost Gerald Lang, and business school dean Steve Sears.
+Garrison had been profiled as a trend toward non-traditional university presidents by the Chronicle of Higher Education and Inside Higher Ed, but the faculty senate approved a vote of no confidence in the search that selected him.
 C. Peter McGrath was named interim president in August 2008.
 James P. Clements became WVU's 23rd president on June 30, 2009.
 He had previously served as provost at Towson University.
 On September 16, 2009, Michele G. Wheatly was named Provost and Vice President for Academic Affairs.
 In November 2013, James P. Clements was selected to be Clemson University's 15th president.
-E. Gordon Gee served as interim president and continues to serve as the president; this was Dr. Gee's second time in this role, having first served as president of WVU in 1981.
+E. Gordon Gee served as interim president; this was Gee's second time in this role, having first served as president of WVU in 1981.

+On August 11, 2023, facing financial difficulties, university leaders proposed to cut 7% of the university's faculty and eliminate 32 major programs offered at the Morgantown campus.
+These cuts would affect some humanities disciplines, including the entire Department of World Language, Literature and Linguistics, as well as some non-humanities programs, such as pharmacy and engineering.
+Within the first week of fall classes, on August 21, 2023, hundreds of students staged a walkout and held rallies on Morgantown's Downtown and Evansdale campuses to show opposition to the proposal.
+Participants wore red in honor of the striking coal miners who fought in the Battle of Blair Mountain.
+The event was organized by the West Virginia United Students' Union, which began organizing in response to potential reductions and discontinuations while the program reviews were still in process.
+Shortly thereafter, the WVU Faculty Assembly approved a vote of "no confidence" in president Gee.